melxx001/melxx001.github.io/_posts/2015-06-02-learning-es6.md

 #### Browser

-To use client-side, you're going to need something to understand the ES6 language.
+To use client-side, you're going to need something that understands the ES6 language.
 [Babel](https://babeljs.io){:target="_blank"} does a pretty good job.

 > **IMPORTANT**: Compiling in the browser has a fairly limited use case, so if you are working on a production site, you should be **precompiling your scripts server-side**.
 See [setup build systems](http://babeljs.io/docs/setup/){:target="_blank"} for more information.

-I was going to demonstrate how to include babel directly in the browser but decided against it after seeing that the file I downloaded on May 31, 2015 is over 85000 lines and 2.9 MB!!!!!
+I was going to demonstrate how to include babel directly in the browser but decided against it after seeing that the file I downloaded at the time of writing this is over 85000 lines and 2.9 MB!!!!!
 The minified version itself is huge at is 1.8MB!!

-> Again... you should precompile and bundle your code server-side during the build prior to serving it to your client.
+> Again...
+Precompile and bundle your code server-side during the build prior to serving it to your client.

-The example below uses [Gulp](http://gulpjs.com/){:target="_blank"} and requires the node modules gulp and gulp-babel to be installed prior.
+So that you don't spend your time figuring out what to do, I put together a very small example of transforming code using `gulp-babel` and `gulp`.
+This requires the [node](https://nodejs.org/){:target="_blank"} modules [gulp](http://gulpjs.com/){:target="_blank"} and [gulp-babel](https://www.npmjs.com/package/gulp-babel){:target="_blank"} to be installed prior.

 ##### Example Directory structure